Become a humanitarian aid worker abroad

 The expert assistance provided by the Finnish Red Cross is always based on humanitarian needs.

-Aid workers bring strong expertise in their respective fields to international aid work and are committed to operating in accordance with the principles and guidelines of the Red Cross and Red Crescent.
+Humanitarian aid workers bring strong expertise in their respective fields to international aid work and are committed to operating in accordance with the principles and guidelines of the Red Cross and Red Crescent.

 International assignments

-Aid workers are mainly selected for assignments from the Finnish Red Cross aid worker reserve.
+Humanitarian aid workers are mainly selected for assignments from the Finnish Red Cross aid worker reserve.

 The Finnish Red Cross looks for professionals for the reserve who are ready and available to undertake short-term assignments in humanitarian aid operations.
 The Finnish Red Cross sends expert assistance to international operations and maintains a network of professionals trained to work in Emergency Response Units.

-Aid workers are also placed in long-term positions.
+Humanitarian aid workers are also placed in long-term positions.
 Experts in various fields sent by the Finnish Red Cross support the sister Red Cross or Red Crescent National Societies in the planning and implementation of development cooperation.

 Furthermore, the Finnish Red Cross strengthens the operational capacity of the International Red Cross and Red Crescent Movement by funding strategically important positions of the committee and the federation.

-Aid workers are also recruited from outside the aid worker reserve on a job-by-job basis.
+Humanitarian aid workers are also recruited from outside the aid worker reserve on a job-by-job basis.
 You can find the open positions on the Työpaikkana Punainen Risti (careers) website.

 Applications are primarily accepted once a year.
 The applicants selected will be invited to take part in IMPACT training, which is an introduction to the international activities of the Red Cross and Red Crescent Movement.
-After completing the training, they will be admitted to the aid worker reserve.
+After completing the training, they will be admitted to the humanitarian aid worker reserve.

 Professionals living in Finland and those living abroad who have a strong connection to Finland can apply for the reserve.
 The applicants selected must have the education, skills and language skills required for the international tasks of the Red Cross and Red Crescent.

-Learn more about the work of international aid workers and their requirements, as well as the general minimum requirements for admission to the reserve.
+Learn more about the work of international humanitarian aid workers and their requirements, as well as the general minimum requirements for admission to the reserve.

 General requirements